xinwenfu/Get-Started-With-ESP32-OTA/README.md

 ### Trying to Update to a Previous Security Version (Anti-Rollback)

 Now we will change the security version of the firmware and see what happens when we try to down-grade to a previous security version.
-Open the config menu again using ```idf.py menuconfig``` and make the following change:
+Open the config menu again using settings and make the following change:

 * **Bootloader config -> eFuse secure version of app**: change to 2

-Now build and run using ```idf.py flash monitor```.
+Now build and run.

 After the firmware connects to the server and downloads the OTA update, you will promptly be greeted with an error stating that the new firmware has a lower security version than the current firmware.
 Then the OTA update is deleted and the device reboots.
 This confirms that the anti-rollback mechanism works as intended.